| Brad Templeton's Photography |

 The other site is PhotoDo.
 This site has done actual lab tests on the performance of various lenses.
 The tests are useful, but be careful, as they measure only one particular factor about a lens, and their weighting may not be what you want to use.

-In particular, if you have a camera with a small sensor like the 20D, you might be happy to save money on a lens which is terrible at the corners.
+In particular, if you have a camera with a small sensor like the 50D, you might be happy to save money on a lens which is terrible at the corners.
 Perhaps it gets distorted there, or has bad vignetting.
-On the 10D and similar cameras, you don't use that part of the lens, so you might save a lot of money by getting a lens that is only good in the middle.
-Note that you won't be able to use that lens later on a film body or a full frame body like the 1Ds.
-It's hard to predict -- some people feel full frame bodies will never be cheap -- but if they do become cheap your lens won't have a long life for you.
+On the 50D and similar cameras, you don't use that part of the lens, so you might save a lot of money by getting a lens that is only good in the middle.
+Note that you won't be able to use that lens later on a film body or a full frame body like the 5D.
+It's hard to predict -- some people feel full frame bodies will never be cheap -- but if they do become cheap your lens won't have as long a life for you.

-This will be your portrait lens on the 50D/Rebel.
+This will be your portrait lens on the Rebel and other APC-C frame cameras.
 It's called a "normal" lens in the 35mm market, which is good because normal lenses are the easiest to make, and that's why this lens is such a bargain.
 Try shooting some portraits with it from f/2 to f/3.5.
 Do some landscapes at f/8.
 See how much more contrast and detail than any big zoom you get.
 This will start to convince you why you want to change lenses.

 You may also want to consider the "IS" versions of these lenses which have an image stabilizer, which lets you shoot handheld for longer exposures in moderate to low light.
-Long focal lengths need that.
+Long focal lengths need that -- you can't handhold at all at 200m except in the daytime.

 A good bargain in the wide angle is the Sigma 20mm f/1.8.
 This would be a super-wide angle on a regular camera but your small sensor camera needs a 20mm range lens.
 This lens is not super great at f/1.8, and may distort a bit in the edges, but will be very good on your 22mm camera.
 Many feel that it's better at f/2.8 (stopped down a bit) than the Canon f/2.8 lens is wide open.

 You can also get a very good 24mm lens from Canon or Sigma.
 The Canon 24mm is considered superb.
-However, its field of view will only be moderately wide.
+However, its field of view will only be moderately wide, especially on 7d/50d/Rebel.

 If you have big money to spend, look at shorter lenses, like one of the 14mm lenses.
 However, these are expensive and rarely satisfy full frame users.
 They will be good on your 22mm sensor.